Liu Bei: Role in the Cao–Yuan conflict (199–201)

-Pei Songzhi about this commented: "Cao Cao had Liu Bei lead an army to attack Yuan Shu, Guo Jia along with others were against his decision however he refused to listen to them.
+On this anecdote, Pei Songzhi commented: "Cao Cao had Liu Bei lead an army to attack Yuan Shu, Guo Jia along with others were against his decision however he refused to listen to them.
 The matter should be clear.
 Liu Bei didn't escape because he was growing vegetables.
 All of this is absurd!"
 However the Chronicles of Huayang also gave a similar account with other information such as Guo Jia and Cheng Yu warning Cao Cao that Liu Bei had left, and Cao Cao sending riders to stop him but they failed to do so.
 It also stated that when he learned about Liu Bei doing trivial things, Cao Cao said: "Old Big Ears (大耳) is really oblivious to what is happening."

-Chang Ba (昌霸) of Donghai used this occasion to rebel.
+Chang Ba (昌霸) (Note: In his annotation to Zizhi Tongjian, Hu Sanxing wrote that Chang Ba and Chang Xi were the same person.) of Donghai used this occasion to rebel.
 Also, many commanderies and prefectures joined Liu Bei in rebellion against Cao Cao.
 Soon, their numbers totaled more than ten thousand.
 In the meantime, Yuan Shao had defeated Gongsun Zan and was preparing to attack Cao Cao in the Henan region.
 Liu Bei then sent his adviser Sun Qian to meet Yuan Shao and request that he launch an immediate attack on Cao Cao but Yuan Shao refused.
 In 200, Cao Cao discovered Dong Cheng's conspiracy and had all the participants rounded up and executed along with their families.
 Liu Bei survived the purge because he was not in Xuchang.
+(Note: Liu Bei killing Che Zhou before Dong Cheng was purged is per Cao Cao's biography in Sanguozhi.
+Liu Bei's biography recorded that Che Zhou was killed by Liu after Dong Cheng was purged.
+In his Zizhi Tongjian Kaoyi, Sima Guang noted that Yuan Hong's Annals of the Later Han recorded that Liu Bei occupied Xiapi before Dong Cheng's death.
+Thus, Sima concluded that the record in Liu Bei's biography was erroneous.)